ashuftw/working-notes/content/Literature/250711 Hyper planes.md

 ---
-title: Decision Boundary and Hyperplanes
+title: Hyper Planes
 draft: false
+tags:
-date: 2024-07-11
+date: 2025-07-11
 ---

-### Use case

-A Decision boundary is a line or plane that separates classes.
-It determined by using a suitable discriminant function.

-## Hyper planes

-They are decision boundaries that are linear.
+They are a [[250711 Decision Boundary|Decision boundary]] that are linear.

 ![[../Files/Pasted image 20240711113338.png|center|500]]
 #### Mathematically
 For a Linearly separable classes with $k$ =2, the hyperplane with the parameter vector $\mathbf{w}$ :